Person enters credit card information on laptop.

 Can you use a PO box for a credit card?

 When you apply for a credit card, your card issuer might require a valid residential address (not a PO box) to process your application.
-However, you could add a separate mailing address that the credit card company can use to send you bills or other documents.
-The mailing address could be a PO box, but your billing address would likely still be the residential address you initially provided.
-Your credit card ZIP code stays the same as your billing address.
+However, you could add a separate mailing address so the credit card company can send you bills or other documents.
+The mailing address could be a PO box, but your billing address should be your residential address.
+Your credit card ZIP code stays the same as your billing ZIP code.

-What is a ZIP code on a credit card used for?
+How is my ZIP code on my credit card used?

 The ZIP code associated with your credit card billing address allows merchants to verify your identity as a cardmember if you use a credit card to make a payment.
-The credit card ZIP code essentially acts as a personal identification number, like those associated with debit cards, to provide additional security for transactions.
-If the zip code entered is incorrect, the transaction could be declined.
+The credit card ZIP code acts as a personal identification number, like those associated with debit cards, to provide additional security for transactions.
+If the zip code entered is incorrect, you might not be able to complete your credit card transaction.

 Online transactions